10-Q 1 rmri-20230930x10q.htm 10-Q

 8. SHARE-BASED COMPENSATION

 The RMR Industrials, Inc. 2015 Equity Incentive Plan (the “2015 Plan”) authorizes the issuance of up to 30% of the outstanding shares of Common Stock at any time pursuant to awards made by the Company’s board of directors.
-As of September 30, 2023, there were 808,786 shares still available for future issuance under the 2015 Plan.
+As of December 31, 2023, there were 808,786 shares still available for future issuance under the 2015 Plan.

 Stock Options

 The Company grants stock options to certain employees that give them the right to acquire our Class B common stock under the 2015 Plan.
 The exercise price of options granted is equal to the closing price per share of our stock at the date of grant.
 The nonqualified options vest at a rate of 33% on each of the first three anniversaries of the grant date provided that the award recipient continues to be employed by us through each of those vesting dates and expire ten years from the date of grant.
-No stock option awards were granted during the six months ended September 30, 2023.
+No stock option awards were granted during the nine months ended December 31, 2023.

 Stock Awards